 Happy high fives on Wonderland Trail | Photo: christieimages.com

 Probably one of the most famous trails in Squamish, Half Nelson is a machine built bike park style trail of berms, rollers and jumps.
 It’s a bit of a pedal up to the top, but absolutely worth it.
 This is an intermediate trail, so every feature is rollable, which is to say your wheels don’t have to leave the ground.
 Once your little ones are ready to ride here, we guarantee they will want to lap it all day.
 Access is up the Garibaldi Park Road where you can park at the exit of the trail.

 The SORCA Mountain Bike Skills Park | Photo: D'Arcy McLeish

 SORCA Mountain Bike Skills Park at Brennan Park

 Want to sharpen your mountain bike chops in a fun and safe learning environment?
 The dirt features at the skills park include berms, jumps, bridges and teeter-totters that will have you playing all day long.
 There's ample space nearby to spread out afterwards for a family picnic.

-Located within walking distance of the SORCA Bike Skills Park, the Squamish BMX Park is situated between Brennan Park Recreation Centre and the Squamish Municipal Campground.
-Kids are welcome to enjoy the park, and it is common to see a range of users from two-year-olds just learning how to balance on their bikes all the way to experts enjoying the track.
+Located within walking distance of the SORCA Bike Skills Park, the Squamish BMX track is situated between Brennan Park Recreation Centre and the Squamish Municipal Campground.
+Kids are welcome to enjoy the park, and it is common to see a range of users from two-year-old's just learning how to balance on their bikes all the way to experts enjoying the track.